 In terms of weight, you will see a significant difference between the transformer and inverter welder.
 Inverter welder is extremely light in weight when compared to transformer welder.
 If you have stationary work and there is no need for carrying the machine with you, then a transformer welder is a great option.

 On the other hand, people who need a portable option should buy inverter welders as these are easy to carry than transformer welders.

 Longevity is the total timeframe for which a welder can serve you.
-For those who need something to work on for many hours should select transformed welder, as transformers have a nature to work for longer durations.
+Those who need something to work on for many hours should select a transformed welder, as transformers have a nature to work for longer durations.